Princess & Ambassador buyers guide

 Some 2-litre Ambassadors have twin carburettors and the fuel/air mixture is regulated by an automatic starting unit (ASU).
 This unit can cause major running problems such as poor starting, poor running, lack of power and high fuel consumption.

-Although parts can be obtained for the ASU trying to get it to work properly can be extremely time consuming and frustrating.
-Some owners have taken to removing the carb’s completely and fitting a single carb and manifold arrangement instead (this does affect performance) or fitting twin SU’s from a 2200 six-cylinder car with the manual choke arrangement, which will bolt straight on to the manifold.
+Although parts can be obtained for the ASU (it sits between the carb's) trying to get it to work properly can be extremely time consuming and frustrating.
+Some owners have taken to removing the carb’s completely and fitting a single carb and manifold arrangement instead (this does affect performance and the value) or fitting twin SU’s from a 2200 six-cylinder car with the manual choke arrangement, which will bolt straight on to the manifold.
 This is a very easy job with no loss of performance and improved reliability, though it will require slight modifying of the air filter housing for the cables.

 Check the radiator for leaks and make sure it has anti-freeze mixed coolant and not rust coloured water, which is a sign of a neglected car.
-Each engine size has a different radiator, though the O-Series 1700 and 2000 share the same one.
+B, O and E series radiators are all specific and not interchangeable.

 All Wedges use the same Borg-Warner 35 three-speed automatic gearbox which is a sturdy and reliable unit if properly maintained.
 Regular fluid changes are essential – the fluid should be a light pink colour.
 Upon engaging gear at standstill there should be a slight jolt.
 Gear changes should be smooth and jerk free.
 Drive the car at a moderate pace and it should change up through all 3 gears before you reach 30mph.
 Press hard on the accelerator at around 30mph and it should kick down into second immediately.
 Odd gear change patterns can sometimes be traced to an incorrectly adjusted kick-down cable; adjustment can be accessed just below the carburettor(s).